gian99/TRANSACT_AutomationChallenge/README.md

 - I use TestNG for Assertions, validate the data registered agains the data shown in the Complete Shopping Order

-## For the Second API Test Challenge, we create:
+## For the Second API Test Challenge, I created:

 - TransactAPITest.java (we use the config.Properties to configure the URL and the access_key for the API Testing)